Alex Coco

 Alex Coco is an American film producer.
 He won an Academy Award in the category Best Picture for his producing work on the film Anora.
 He is also the co-recipient of the Critics’ Choice Award for Best Picture and the Producers Guild of America Award Best Theatrical Motion Picture.

-Early life
+Early life and education

 Coco is the son of Frank and Denise Coco.
 He is of Italian descent and his great-great-uncle, Lawrence E. Gerosa, was New York City Comptroller from 1954 to 1961.

 Coco attended New Canaan High School, a public high school in New Canaan, Connecticut, and graduated from Colgate University in 2012.